 Quality Of Drinking Water/Tap Water

-We already wrote a guide on drinking water quality in different countries and cities.
+We already wrote a guide on researching drinking water quality in different countries and cities.

 Some notes from that guide that are relevant to the quality of drinking water are:

-Water Quality Of Water For Irrigation, Industry & Other Uses
+Water Quality Of Non Potable Water Used For Irrigation, Industry & Other Uses

-For all other uses of water other than drinking water, there can be different guidelines on the quality of water required for a particular water use, and different ways to evaluate the quality of the water.
+For all other uses of water other than drinking water, there can be different testing and regulations guidelines in place.

 If we take water used in agriculture for irrigation for example, it may be best practice to get the water quality assessed via chemical laboratory analysis by an independent and accredited laboratory.